 Let’s add an ability to run arbitrary shell commands.
 The rule we’re going to

 we’ll run it through git.
-So to run ls -l
+So to run ls -l, we’ll type !ls -l, and so on.

 This is a very simple update to our script; here’s the latest version: